 My favorite display?
 The Galleria della Cupola that houses centuries-old wood models, large modern models and a mini theater playing a short documentary of the history of the Dome.
 Did you know that when they began construction of the Cathedral, they had no idea how they were going to complete the Dome?

-10 am: Giotto’s Campanile
+6. Giotto’s Campanile

+Climbing the Duomo in Florence is a must-do, but what many people don’t realize is that there’s more to the complex and other important monuments to visit.
 After the Dome itself, Giotto’s Bell Tower is probably the second-most recognized monument within the complex and considered the most beautiful campanile in Italy.
 A mere 7 metres shorter than the Dome, there are 414 steps up to the top and also offers amazing end-to-end views of Florence.

-You might be thinking to yourself, “is it absolutely necessary to climb the Dome and the Bell Tower?”
+You might be thinking to yourself, “is it absolutely necessary to climb the Florence Dome and the Bell Tower?”
 And I would say yes!
 Both offer unique experiences, views and are covered by your ticket.
 There are just a few differences between the two climbs: the Bell Tower passageways are slightly wider, less claustrophobic and less crowded, the climb up is segmented with several landings on the way up where you can stop and rest, and unlike the Dome climb that offers you views around the Dome, the Bell Tower offers you a closer look at the Dome itself.

 7. The Crypt

 Inside the Cathedral is a stairway that leads down to the excavated ruins of the ancient cathedral of Santa Reparata, the original and smaller cathedral of Florence.
-Said to built in the 5th century AD, the church became unable to host the increasing number of people flocking into its halls to worship, and so the Cathedral of Santa Maria del Fiore was commissioned to be built in its place.
+Said to be built in the 5th century AD, the church became unable to host the increasing number of people flocking into its halls to worship, and so the Cathedral of Santa Maria del Fiore was commissioned to be built in its place.

-Where to eat around the Duomo complex
+Where to eat and drink around the Duomo complex

 Trattoria Le Mossacce: a little hole-in-the-wall with delicious home-cooked Italian fare.